RobinTail/zod-sockets/README.md

 schemas for checking the incoming data and an optionally sent acknowledgement, and a handler.
 This handler is aware of the Emission types and is equipped with the emission and broadcasting methods, while its returns become an acknowledgement for the Action.
-This configuration is used to validate the input and output data against the specified schemas, thus ensuring that the established contract is followed.
+This configuration is used to validate the input and output data against the specified schemas, it can be exported to frontend side, thus ensuring that the established contract is followed.

 ![Workflow Diagram](flow.svg)